 Our Karate classes in Rainham focus on all kinds of people, usually one of these three: Men and women who want to learn a new martial-art or sport that keeps them physically fit Individuals who are serious about learning Karate & Those that would like to develop the capability to defend themselves and increase their self-confidence in day to day life We can assist men, women and children of all age groups regardless of their experience or natural ability.

 Karate practice (Rainham ) – Our Karate Classes in Rainham

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Rainham .
+We bring these three activities together to bring you a complete Karate tuition experience in Rainham .

 (info courtesy of: Karate Class in Rainham )